 Source

 The media planner's salary is diverse in the film industry, whether a senior planner or an assistant media planner.
 Most media planners work in the marketing departments of film distributors like Sony, Dreamworks, Universal, Lionsgate, and MGM.
 Working with such companies can be rewarding because marketing these films is imperative to their success.
-That is where a digital or social media planner comes to work with the advertising rolling on all fronts: television, magazine, newspapers, the Internet, and radio.
+That is where a digital or social media planner comes to work with the advertising rolling on all fronts: television, magazines, newspapers, the Internet, and radio.

 The media planner job is an entry-level profession in the film industry, and some consider it the place where you "pay your dues."
 I see it as where you "learn the ropes."